lun-ai/BMLP_active/README.md

 # Boolean matrix logic programming for active learning of gene functions in genome-scale metabolic network models

-This repository contains the official experiment data of [Boolean matrix logic programming for active learning of gene functions in genome-scale metabolic network models](https://arxiv.org/abs/2405.06724).
+This repository contains the experiment data of [Boolean matrix logic programming for active learning of gene functions in genome-scale metabolic network models](https://arxiv.org/abs/2405.06724).

 ## Framework